Australian Bureau of Statistics

 4307.0.55.001 - Apparent Consumption of Alcohol, Australia, 2012-13 Quality Declaration

 Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 04/04/2014

 |Page tools: Print Page Print All RSS Search this Product|

 QUALITY DECLARATION - SUMMARY

 Apparent consumption of alcohol estimates are published annually and are released approximately 10 months after the end of the reference period.
-Revised estimates are available a year later (after revisions to the Estimated Resident Population (ERP) have been made).

-The Apparent Consumption of Alcohol, Australia publication contains detailed Explanatory Notes designed to provide information to users on data sources, terminology and estimation methods used in producing these statistics.
+This publication contains detailed Explanatory Notes designed to provide information to users on data sources, terminology and estimation methods used in producing these statistics.

 This page last updated 3 April 2014